fortinet-fortisoar/solution-pack-submit-your-content/docs/setup.md

 # Installation

 1. To install a solution pack, click **Content Hub** > **Discover**.
-2. From the list of solution pack that appears, search for and select **Community Submissions**.
+2. From the list of solution pack that appears, search for and select **Submit Your Content**.
-3. Click the **Community Submissions** solution pack card.
+3. Click the **Submit Your Content** solution pack card.
 4. Click the **Install** button on the bottom to begin the installation.

 # Configuration